 In a game which will be best remembered for John Kruk's non at-bat against fireballer Randy Johnson, the AL All-Stars beat the NL rivals at Baltimore's Camden Yards, 9-3.
 As the Phillies' first baseman flails at the Big Unit's fastballs in a comical manner, Kirby Puckett's double and home run earn the Twins outfielder the Midsummer Classic's MVP Award.

 Casey Candaele flies out to left field in his last major league at-bat, ending his nine-year career with the Expos, Astros, and Indians with a .250 batting average.
 The utilityman's mom, Helen Callaghan, a former star in the All-American Girls Professional Baseball League, finished her big league career with a .257 lifetime average playing for the Minneapolis Millerettes and Fort Wayne Daisies.

 Photo courtesy of Kerry Candaele

-At Fenway Park, hometown favorite Pedro Martinez strikes out five of the first six batters and two All-Star pitching squads combine for a record 22 strikeouts as the American League tops the NL in the 70th Midsummer Classic.
+At Fenway Park, hometown favorite Pedro Martinez strikes out five of the first six batters and the two All-Star pitching squads combine for a record 22 strikeouts as the American League tops the NL in the 70th Midsummer Classic.
 Prior to the game, the players from both teams pay an impromptu emotional on-field tribute to an aging Ted Williams.

 Having earned the All-Star MVP award as a 23 year-old for pitching three perfect innings at the Astrodome in 1986, the 41 year-old Roger Clemens gives up six runs in the first inning in the 75th Midsummer Classic played at Houston’s Minute Maid Park.
 The eventual 9-4 American League victory is halted in the top of the fifth inning as the much chagrined ‘Rocket’ receives the Commissioner's Historic Achievement Award from Bud Selig in recognition of his outstanding 21-year career.